 - Repeated keywords

-- Keywords that do not describe content on site
+- Keywords that do not describe the content on site

 - Keywords owned by other sites

-- Colored text same as background to hide words
+- Coloured text same as background to hide words

 - Repeated URL submissions to search engines